What Issues You Need to Consider Before You Vaccinate Your Dog or Cat

 There is an overall and marked decrease in the number of all types of lymphocytes.
 Antibodies are fewer and develop a lower affinity for antigens.
-The immune system looses part of its reactivity against new infections.
-Furthermore, it fails to maintain immunization overtime.
+The immune system loses part of its reactivity against new infections.
+Furthermore, it fails to maintain immunization in the long run.

 As a result, aging pets become more susceptible to infections and need boosters more often.

 The issue is that this preventative measure is often overlooked.
 Vaccination schedule should be recalled at each geriatrics visit to the vet.